 Most recently, I’m a Partner and Chief Product Officer at Techstars, a global ecosystem for entrepreneurs based out of Boulder, Colorado.
 I’ve been with Techstars since it’s early days in 2009, have run 8 programs and have close to 90 companies in my portfolio.
 I help spin up new programs, train new managing directors, and am always on the lookout for companies that are a great fit for the Techstars Venture Fund.
 I’m on the Board of Directors for SimpleEnergy, Owlet, and the Entrepreneur’s Foundation of Colorado.

 Entrepreneur Magazine named me One of the Most 7 Powerful Women to Watch, Business Insider named me one of the Coolest People in New York Tech and an Extraordinary Woman in New York Tech, and Marie Clare named me one of the NewGuard, all proof that women out there doing cool stuff are in hiding, because there are definitely more amazing ladies out there than me.
+You can read more about me in Elle, hear me at SXSW, or just stalk me on Twitter.

 I’m married to the love of my life and have 2 young children under 5 who still don’t sleep through the night.
 But they keep me honest, playful, and acutely aware of how short life is.